 Water level fluctuation analysis was carried out using the analytical model used for embankment analysis.
 The right side of the embankment was used to raise the water level.
-This is expressed by applying water pressure to the levee body and the foundation ground after raising the head of water on the right slope of the embankment where water infiltrates, along with the foundation ground.
+This is expressed by applying water pressure to the lever body and the foundation ground after raising the head of water on the right slope of the embankment where water infiltrates, along with the foundation ground.
 The water head and water pressure applications were repeated until the crown reached 3m.
-In addition, the rate of water level rise was set to 1.4cm /min and 14cm/min [10].
-(Rise rate: (A)1.4cm /min, (B)14cm/min)
+In addition, the rate of water level rise was set to 1.4cm/min and 14cm/min [10].

-Next, we paid attention to the difference in the speed of water level rise.
+Next, we paid attention to the difference in the speed of the water level rise.
 Figure 5 shows the analysis results for each stress.
-Each figure shows the average effective principal stress p', axial differential stress q, shear strain $\varepsilon_s$ , void ratio e, suction s, and degree of saturation $S_r$ from the top.
-From the left of the figure, the water level of each stress is extracted at 1.5m and 3m.

-First, from results of the mean effective stress p', strength is considered to decrease as the water level rises, and the value inside the levee decreases from the infiltration surface.
+Each figure shows the average effective principal stress p', axial differential stress q, shear strain ε_s , void ratio e, suctions, and degree of saturation S_r from the top.
+First, from the results of the mean effective stress p', strength is considered to decrease as the water level rises, and the value inside the levee decreases from the infiltration surface.
 In addition, the void ratio ealso decreases inside the levee from the infiltration surface as the water level rises, and volume compression is considered to occur.
-Second, from the degree of saturation $S_r$ , it can be seen that values for the foundation ground and the lower part of the levee become lower as the water level rises.
-At a slower velocity of (A)1.4cm/min this value is higher than at a faster velocity of (B)14cm/min.
-Finally, the shear strain $\varepsilon_s$ indicates that the value at the tail end of the embankment is higher, suggesting that the tail end becomes a weak part of the embankment as the water level rises.
-For each stress, the change in velocity in (A) was more remarkable than that in (B).
-This is probably because at the slower the rising speed, the infiltration time of the river water was longer.
-In particular, the degree of saturation $S_r$ was significantly different with different rising speeds, and a large difference in the formation of the infiltration surface was confirmed.
-The velocity (A) formed a smooth infiltration surface, and the velocity (B) formed a vertical infiltration surface.
-It is considered that (A) first infiltrated from the foundation ground and then infiltrated upward from the ground to the bank body.
+Second, from the degree of saturation S_r , it can be seen that values for the foundation ground and the lower part of the levee become lower as the water level rises.
+At a slower velocity of 1.4cm/min, this value is higher than at a faster velocity of 14cm/min.
+Finally, the shear strain ε_s indicates that the value at the tail end of the embankment is higher, suggesting that the tail end becomes a weak part of the embankment as the water level rises.
+For each stress, the change in velocity in 1.4cm/min was more remarkable than that in 14cm/min.
+This is probably because the slower the rising speed, the infiltration time of the river water was longer.
+In particular, the degree of saturation S_r was significantly different with different rising speeds, and a large difference in the formation of the infiltration surface was confirmed.
+The velocity of 1.4cm/min formed a smooth infiltration surface, and the velocity14cm/min formed a vertical infiltration surface.
+It is considered that 1.4cm/min first infiltrated from the foundation ground and then infiltrated upward from the ground to the bank body.

-At this time, the levee body can be considered as subject to buoyancy due to leftward infiltration from the levee exterior and upward infiltra tion from the foundation ground, suggesting the possibility of piping.
-In contrast to (A), (B) is considered to have caused infiltration only from the lower left side of the embankment to form a vertical infiltration surface, suggesting that water overflow may occur.
+At this time, the levee body can be considered subject to buoyancy due to leftward infiltration from the levee exterior and upward infiltration from the foundation ground, suggesting the possibility of piping.
+In contrast to 1.4cm/min, 14cm/min is considered to have caused infiltration only from the lower left side of the embankment to form a vertical infiltration surface, suggesting that water overflow may occur.